Rising-Stars-by-Sunshine/Lisha-Qu_24_CS206/README.md

 * "Python", "Java", "C++"

 ## ✅ Repository Introduction
-This repository serves as a compilation of my solutions to Problem Set 1 from the COMSCI/ECON 206 Computational Microeconomics course instructed by Prof. Luoyao Zhang.
-Each folder and file reflects my approach to the challenges presented in the course, demonstrating my analytical skills and theoretical understanding.
+This repository is a collection of my responses to the first problem set from the COMSCI/ECON 206 Computational Microeconomics course, taught by Professor Luoyao Zhang.
+The contents of each folder and file represent my methods for tackling the course's challenges, showcasing my ability to analyze and grasp theoretical concepts.

 ## 📚 Table of Contents
 - [CSEcon](#CSEcon)